zhecho/k3s-cluster/README.md

     Cilium with Helm
     cilium-cli
   Additional Software packages:
+    For testing purposes installation of open-webui project is done. modification of the helm chart are made because of the Cilium L2 annoncements mode
 ```

 ## Manual actions

-## Build Armbian for the OrangePI 5 Plus
+## Build Armbian for OrangePI 5 Plus devices
 You can skip this step and download image from the nearest mirror or continue
 to building process with docker